 - More flexible credit limits.
 The combined income of two people usually results in a higher credit limit, or a more flexible one, than the limit you might be offered when you apply individually.

 - Reduces bills and fees.
-Having a joint credit card account means you get one bill each month instead of two or more.
-This makes it easier for you to manage your finances and saves on costs such as interest and annual fees.
+Having a joint credit card account means you get one bill each month instead of two or more, making it easier for you to manage your finances and save on costs such as interest and annual fees.

 - Application risks.
-If you or your partner has a terrible credit score, your application for a joint credit card could be declined.
+If you or your partner has a bad credit score, your application for a joint credit card could be declined.
 This is because the credit card provider assesses both applicants jointly and a bad credit score may outweigh an average or good one.
 In this case, the result could be a rejection for both applicants and a black mark on both your credit reports.
-Learn more and check your credit score for free.

 - Overspending.
-With two people spending on one card at the same time, there is a higher chance of going over your credit limit.
+With two people spending on one card simultaneously, there is a higher chance of going over your credit limit.
 Make sure you both track the account balance and share spending details so you can avoid fees and other issues that come from maxing out a card.

 - Shared debt.
 Sharing legal responsibility for the joint account credit card means you also run the risk of taking on debt that is not your own.
-If one party is not able to manage their spending and repayments responsibly, both cardholders will suffer the consequences for it – including possible legal repercussions and a bad credit rating.
+If one party cannot manage their spending and repayments responsibly, both cardholders suffer the consequences for it – including possible legal repercussions and a bad credit rating.

 What other options are there for sharing a credit card account?